You should see your doctor if you notice a change that isn't normal for you or if you have any of the possible signs and symptoms of cancer.

 Ask your GP to explain if they don't think you need a referral or any tests.
 They might ask you to come back in a week or two if your symptoms continue.
 Go back if they change or get worse.

-Some women don't have any symptoms.
+Some people don't have any symptoms.
 You may be referred to a specialist if an abnormality is picked up on a routine examination, or after investigations for an abnormal cervical screening test result.

 Questions you might want to ask your GP